JukkaL/alore2mypy/README.md

 Setup
 -----

+You need Alore to run the program.
+The latest version from the git repo master is the one most likely to work (http://www.alorelang.org/).

-You you must include the "check" directory in the Alore distribution in your Alore path.
+You you must include the "check" directory in the Alore distribution in your Alore module search path.
 For example, if you have installed Alore under /usr/local:

   $ export ALOREPATH=/usr/local/share/alore/check